diligentdabbler/CLi/ReadMe.txt

 In other words, the qualitative fundamentals, financials and future prospects of said asset must be sound in order for this to be used as an "indicator of timing".

 Indicators/Assumptions:
-When you run --log on a given ticker(s) the linear and log charts will be outputted in one png file for each respective ticker, accompanied with a summary statistics box and legend.
+When you run --log on a given ticker(s) the linear and log charts will be outputted in one png file for each respective ticker, accompanied by a summary statistics box and legend.
 The legend defines our assumptions, the summary statistics box presents the values derived and their assumed positive/negative indicators with conditional color formatting.
-For example, with the current version (cli6.py) if a given tickers actual price today is <= -2 std devs below the estimate of the regression line, and the mean absolute percentage error (MAPE) of that regression line is < 2.5%, than the given ticker is identified as undervalued (dark green) on both metrics, due to both the current position in # of std devs and the accuracy of the regression being run.
+For example, with the current version (cli6.py) if a given tickers actual price today is <= -2 std devs below the estimate of the regression line, and the mean absolute percentage error (MAPE) of that regression line is < 2.5%, then both metrics are identified as positive (dark green) and subsequently the ticker is identified as undervalued, --> *(add text that presents on .png as "overvalued" or "undervalued")* due to both the current position in # of std devs and the accuracy of the regression being run.

 ~None of these assumptions are set in stone, they are to be tested and refined.